PierreDemailly/commity/README.md

 ## `commity ìnit <options>`
 Create a new `commity.json` configuration file.

+> **Note**
-> **note** If a configuration file already exists, you can reset the configuration file via rich-interaction.
+If a configuration file already exists, you can reset the configuration file via rich-interaction.

 ### `--overwrite` alias `-o` (works with `init`)